Will (1797 ship): Career

-1st enslaving voyage (1797–1798): Captain James Locke received a letter of marque for Will on 4 July 1797.
-Will, James Lake, master, sailed from Liverpool on 18 July 1797 and arrived off Africa on 15 September.
-Will acquired captives at Bonny and sailed for Jamaica on 24 October.
+1st voyage transporting enslaved people (1797–1798): Captain James Locke received a letter of marque for Will on 4 July 1797.
+Will, James Lake, master, sailed from Liverpool on 18 July 1797.
+In 1797, 104 vessels sailed from England, bound for Africa to acquire and transport enslaved people; 90 of these vessels sailed from Liverpool.

+Will arrived off Africa on 15 September.
+She acquired captives at Bonny and sailed for Jamaica on 24 October.
 She arrived at Kingston on 29 December.
 She had embarked 420 captives and disembarked 415, for a mortality rate of 1%.
-Will left Kingston on 18 February 1798 and arrived back at Liverpool on 15 April.
+Will left Kingston on 18 February 1798, and arrived back at Liverpool on 15 April.
 Two of her 39 crew members had died during the overall voyage.

 After the passage of Dolben's Act in 1788, masters received a bonus of £100 for a mortality rate of under 2%; the ship's surgeon received £50.
-For a mortality rate between two and three percent, the bonus was halved.
+For a mortality rate between two and three per cent, the bonus was halved.
 There was no bonus if mortality exceeded 3%.
 Dolben's Act also limited the number of enslaved people that British enslaving ships could transport without facing penalties, based on the ships' tons burthen.
 At a burthen of 286 tons, the cap for Will would have been 420 captives.
 Dolben's Act was the first British legislation passed to regulate slave shipping.

 The Lloyd's Register (1798) entry for Will gave her master's name as T. Dodson, changing to H. Crow.
 Crow made four voyages to the Bight of Biafra and Gulf of Guinea islands, and then to Jamaica, in 1798, 1800, 1801, and 1802.

-2nd enslaving voyage (1798–1799): Will left Liverpool on 30 July 1798 with a crew of 46 men, bound for Angola, but ended up stopping at Bonny River.
+2nd voyage transporting enslaved people (1798–1799): Will left Liverpool on 30 July 1798, with a crew of 46 men, bound for Angola.
+In 1798, 160 vessels sailed from England, bound for Africa to acquire and transport enslaved people; 149 of these vessels sailed from Liverpool.
+This was the largest number of vessels in the period 1795–1804.

+Will ended up stopping at Bonny River.
 Crow had three men die on Will.
-Will embarked 459 captives and arrived on 29 December at Kingston, Jamaica, with 420 captives, for a mortality rate of 8.5%.
+Will arrived on 29 December, at Kingston, Jamaica, with 420 captives.
 In Jamaica, Crow lost 31 crew members—10 died, the Royal Navy pressed 15, and six deserted—forcing him to bring on 13 new crew members.
-Will left Jamaica on 14 February 1799 and arrived in Liverpool on 9 April, with a crew of 23, apparently having lost two more crew members en route.
+Will left Jamaica on 14 February 1799, and arrived in Liverpool on 9 April, with a crew of 23, apparently having lost two more crew members en route.

+3rd voyage transporting enslaved people (1799–1800): Will left Liverpool on 25 July 1799, with a crew of 42.
+In 1799, 156 vessels sailed from England, bound for Africa to acquire and transport enslaved people; 134 of these vessels sailed from Liverpool.